umgc-cmsc-495-group-1/image-sharing-app/README.md

 ### index.tsx

 This component is the base of the component tree, it will render all the components passed to the App component.
-The BrowserRouter Component wraps the App component, providing the application with client side routing.
+The BrowserRouter Component wraps the App component, providing the application with client-side routing.

 ```tsx
 import React from 'react';